-The Highway Department will review relevant mapping and historic plans and records to identify areas within the catchment with higher potential for illicit connections.
-The following information will be reviewed:
+The Highway Department has reviewed relevant mapping and historic plans and records to identify areas within the catchment with higher potential for illicit connections.
+The following information was reviewed:

 - Plans related to the construction of the drainage network

 - Prior work on storm drains

 - Board of Health or other municipal data on septic systems

 - Complaint records related to SSOs

-- Septic system breakouts.
+- Septic system breakouts

-Based on the review of this information, the presence of any of the following System Vulnerability Factors (SVFs) will be identified for each catchment:
+Based on the review of this information, the presence (or absence) of any of the following System Vulnerability Factors (SVFs) was identified for each catchment:

-- History of SSOs, including, but not limited to, those resulting from wet weather, high water table, or fat/oil/grease blockages - Any storm drain infrastructure greater than 40 years old - Widespread code-required septic system upgrades required at property transfers (indicative of inadequate soils, water table separation, or other physical constraints of the area rather that poor owner maintenance) - History of multiple Board of Health actions addressing widespread septic system failures (indicative of inadequate soils, water table separation, or other physical constraints of the area rather that poor owner maintenance).
+- History of SSOs, including, but not limited to, those resulting from wet weather, high water table, or fat/oil/grease blockages; - Common or twin-invert manholes serving storm and sanitary sewer alignments; - Common trench construction serving both storm and sanitary sewer alignments; - Crossings of storm and sanitary sewer alignments where the sanitary system is shallower than the storm drain system; - Sanitary sewer alignments known or suspected to have been constructed with an underdrain system; - Inadequate sanitary sewer level of service (LOS) resulting in regular surcharging, customer backups, or frequent customer complaints; - Areas formerly served by combined sewer systems; - Sanitary sewer infrastructure defects such as leaking service laterals, cracked, broken, or offset sanitary infrastructure, directly piped connections between storm drain and sanitary sewer infrastructure, or other vulnerability factors identified through Inflow/Infiltration Analyses, - Sanitary Sewer Evaluation Surveys, or other infrastructure investigations.
+Sewer pump/lift stations, siphons, or known sanitary sewer restrictions where power/equipment failures or blockages could readily result in SSOs; - Any sanitary sewer and storm drain infrastructure greater than 40 years old; - Widespread code-required septic system upgrades required at property transfers (indicative of inadequate soils, water table separation, or other physical constraints of the area rather than poor owner maintenance);

+• History of multiple Board of Health actions addressing widespread septic system failures (indicative of inadequate soils, water table separation, or other physical constraints of the area rather than poor owner maintenance);

+This analysis and its results are documented in the Town of Halifax SVF Analysis, included as Appendix C.

-A SVF inventory will be documented for each catchment (see Table 7-1), retained as part of this IDDE Plan, and included in the annual report.
+An SVF inventory has also been documented for each catchment (see Table 7-1).
+This inventory will be retained as part of this IDDE Plan and included in the annual report.
+The Town of Halifax will continue to review each catchment for SVFs as additional data becomes available.

 Table 7-1.
-Outfall Catchment System Vulnerability Factor (SVF) Inventory
+Outfall Catchment System Vulnerability Factor (SVF) Inventory^a

-Halifax, Massachusetts Revision Date: TO BE UPDATED
+Halifax, Massachusetts Revision Date: 6/28/2022